cgutierr-zgz/matchfee/README.md

 1. Add more tests:
 There are some things that I've never had the chance to do almost any tests in the companies I've worked, or I still don't know how to test those things, so I've decided to leave them out for now, but I would like to add them in the future.
+There's notes on the tests with the parts I don't really know how to test, like snackbar dismissions and storage...
 I know that's a drawback for the company but I'd love to learn about it and improve as much as possible, hopefully I'll be able to do it in VGV :)

 2. Add more animations: